Seacoast African American Cultural Center

 Visit SAACC's newest exhibition: "WE THE PEOPLE" A photographic exhibition commemorating and documenting the movement in New Hampshire.

 Black Heritage Trail of New Hampshire

 The Black Heritage Trail of New Hampshire promotes awareness and appreciation of African American history and life in order to build more inclusive communities today.

 BHTNH raises awareness for New Hampshire’s Black history by fostering dialogues about race, diversity, and inclusion.
 We offer educational programs, exhibits, curriculum development and research that can change the way we understand human dignity when free of historical stereotypes.

-Discover the real, unbiased history with one of their signature guided tours conducted by a well-trained, experienced guide.
-You can also take a self-guided audio tour to learn about Portsmouth's black heritage, right on your smartphone.
+Discover the unbiased history with one of their signature guided tours conducted by a well-trained, experienced guide.
+You can also take a self-guided audio tour to learn about Portsmouth's Black heritage, right on your smartphone.

 Supporting Trans* Students and Colleagues Workshop

 April 19, 2022~12:30-2:00pm